 Change Management activities are necessary to overcome employees’ resistance to change.
-It is the responsibility of change enablers to make the workforce efficient enough to sustain change and excel during the process.
+Change enablers at an organization are responsible for making the workforce efficient enough to sustain change and excel during the process.

 We see employees undergoing training but most of the time these trainings are mostly technical.
 It also fails to communicate the advantages of change which results in a lack of motivation and cooperation.